 - 1. Call meeting to order / Establish Quorum President Parsons

-- 2. Pledge of Allegiance Director Frankel
+- 2. Pledge of Allegiance

 - 3. Acknowledge Media

 - 4. Approval of Agenda

 - 5. Approval of Minutes

 - a.
 February 18, 2020 Regular Open Meeting

 - 6. Report of the Chair

-- a.
-Employee Recognition Dan Yost & Kendra Osborn

 - 7. Open Forum (Three Minutes per Speaker) At this time Members only may address the Board of Directors regarding items not on the agenda and within the jurisdiction of this Board of Directors.
-There is a maximum time limit of three minutes per speaker and a speaker may only address the Board once during this period.
 The Board reserves the right to limit the total amount of time allotted for the Open Forum.
+Member should call (949) 268-2020 or email meeting@vmsinc.org to request to speak

 - 8. Responses to Open Forum Speakers

-- 9. CEO Report
+- 9. CEO/COO Report

-- a.
-Introduction of Carlos Rojas, Director of Security

 - 10. Consent Calendar All matters listed under the Consent Calendar are recommended for action by committees and will be enacted by the Board by one motion.
-In the event that an item is removed from the Consent Calendar by

-Third Laguna Hills Mutual Regular Board Open Session Meeting March 17, 2020 Page 2 of 5 members of the Board, such item(s) shall be the subject of further discussion and action by the Board.
+In the event that an item is removed from the Consent Calendar by members of the Board, such item(s) shall be the subject of further discussion and action by the Board.